79mplus/Mplus-Intercom-Subscription/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Implemented OAuth connectivity to Intercom.
+* Implemented Intercom chat option.
+* The access token given in the old version will no longer work.
+Site admin needs to connect to Intercom again using OAuth.

+= 1.1.0 =
+* Compatible with 2.3 latest version intercom api.
+* Updated intercom php SDK file.
+* Update user, lead and company registration add and update porcess.

+= 1.0.27 =
+* Fix PHP error.
+* Update get access token page link in settings page.

+= 1.0.26 =
+* Fix new company not registered properly.

+= 1.0.25 =
+* Updated intercom php SDK file
+* Fix user not created issue.

 = 1.0.24 =
 * Updated the new logo and banner.
 * Fix for icon not showing on admin sidebar.